 Once upon a time, we used to see the data of our sensor on a 16×2 LCD.
 So whenever we need to monitor the readings, we need to see on that LCD and need to stay near to it.
-But now world has changed and so we need to.
-Now lets see how we can monitor sensor’s reading on any internet enabled devices.
+But now the world has changed and so we need to.
+Now let’s see how we can monitor sensor’s reading on any internet enabled devices.

-OK!!!!!!!!!!! it was too filmy.
+OK!!! it was too filmy.

-Process of this project goes something like this.
+The process of this project goes something like this.

 DHT11 is a sensor for measurement of temperature and humidity.
-Looking inside, it consists of two parts,
+Looking inside, it consists of two parts, i) A microcontroller

 This sensor acts like a capacitor whose capacitance changes along with Temperature and Humidity.
-This raw data is given to the inbuilt microcontroller who will process this analog data and will convert it into a 40 bit digital Serial packet of data.
+This raw data is given to the inbuilt microcontroller who will process this analog data and will convert it into a 40-bit digital Serial packet of data.
 And that 40 bit consists of,

-After that, you need to interface ESP8266 with arduino in order to transfer data to Thingspeak.com
+After that, you need to interface ESP8266 with Arduino in order to transfer data to Thingspeak.com

-For that first make an account in this website, then go to channel and then into my channel.
-In one single channel you can plot upto 8 graphs or we can say 8 fields.
-You need to give name of each field.
-As we are plotting graph of Temperature and Humidity, I have named the fields accordingly.
+Thingspeak.com is a perfect companion for you IoT projects.It provides you a platform, which you can use for different applications.
+As I have used it to create APIs for my project “Fetching Data from Any Website” In this project, we are creating channels in this for plotting graphs.
+For that first make an account on this website, then go to a channel and then into my channel.
+In one single channel, you can plot up to 8 graphs or we can say 8 fields.
+You need to give the name of each field.
+As we are plotting a graph of Temperature and Humidity, I have named the fields accordingly.

 After that, you need to copy the API keys from the API key button on the website.
 We will copy Write API key as we need to write data on to the graph.

-After that, you are ready to monitor data from your phone, laptop and any other internet enabled device just log in to your thingspeak.com account.
+You can download the code from here.
+After that, you are ready to monitor data from your phone, laptop and any other internet-enabled device just log in to your thingspeak.com account.
 The graph will be something like this.